Under the covers: Sleep technology explodes

 NEW YORK — Pillows that track your snoozing patterns?
 A bed that adjusts based on how much you twist and turn?
 Companies are adding more technology into their products, hoping to lure customers craving a better night's sleep.

-Sleep Number's 360 Smart Bed, which runs from $3,449 to $4,999, makes adjustments based on how restless people are while they're sleeping.
-The $299 Zeeq pillow from bedding brand REM-Fit monitors snoring and can gently vibrate to nudge someone into a different sleep position.
+It's a big business.
+One of the more expensive products is Sleep Number's 360 Smart Bed, which runs from $3,449 to $4,999.
+It makes adjustments based on how restless people are while they're sleeping.
+The Zeeq pillow, which sells for $299 and is from bedding brand REM-Fit, monitors snoring and can gently vibrate to nudge someone into a different sleep position.

-Mass-market retailers like Best Buy are offering ideas like the effect different lighting can have on falling sleep.
+"I'm willing to spend more on sleep technology because it will hopefully help me fall asleep quicker, stay asleep longer and be more rested when I wake up," says Frank Ribitch, a self-described gadget junkie from Martinez, California, who tracks his sleep with apps connected to a Sleep Number bed and the Zeeq pillow.

-Experts say items are getting more sophisticated, but may still not be accurate.
+Insufficient sleep is a public health concern, federal officials say, with more than one-third of American adults not getting enough on a regular basis.
+That can contribute to problems like obesity and diabetes.
+And a study published by the Rand Corp. put the financial loss to U.S. companies at up to $411 billion a year.

 Editors' Picks